Double Chocolate Chip Cookies are chewy, delicious and every chocolate lover’s dream! Truly the Best Double Chocolate Chip Cookie Recipe!

 Freezing: You can freeze best double chocolate chip cookies for up to 3 months in an airtight container.
 Thaw completely before enjoying.

-Freezing Cookie Dough: You can freeze cookie dough!
+Freezing Cookie Dough: You can freeze this cookie dough.
+Scoop into balls and place on a parchment lined baking sheet or use these cookie dough freezing trays.
 Check out this post for How to Freeze Cookie Dough for tips on saving cookie dough for later.

 Reheating – If reheating from the freezer, let them come to room temperature on their own.
 Wrap them in a lightly moistened paper towel and then heat in the microwave for 15-30 seconds.

 Tips To Make The Best Double Chocolate Chip Cookies Chewy

 Use salted butter - Salted butter works great!
 However, if you choose to use salted butter be sure to forgo the salt in the recipe.
 This will prevent your cookies from having an overly salty taste.